trousyt/ddns-proxy/README.md

 - - -

 Essentially, `ddns-proxy` simply uses a `node socket` instance to support the IETF-defined update and a state machine to keep track of connection command sequence.
-Since authentication isn't available in IETF Most configuration options have defaults, so they aren't required unless necessary.
+Most configuration options have defaults, so they aren't required unless specific to your setup.

-To run tests, run `grunt test`, which uses the Mocha test runner.

 Getting Started
 ---------------
+To run tests, run `grunt test`, which uses the Mocha test runner.

 Before running the app for the first time, you'll want to declare your HTTP settings (optional), routes, and targets in a `ddns-proxy.json` configuration file.
 See `sample-config.json` for an example.

 To start the app, simply run `node ddns-proxy`